ARE YOU A VEGAN OR VEGETARIAN ORGANISATION?

 IS THERE ABSOLUTE PROOF THAT DECAPOD CRUSTACEANS CAN FEEL PAIN?

-In any case, The Animal Welfare Act does not require conclusive proof, only that the minister is 'satisfied' that invertebrates are 'capable' of pain and suffering.
+In any case, The Animal Welfare Act 2006 (England and Wales), for example, does not require conclusive proof, only that the minister is 'satisfied' that invertebrates are 'capable' of pain and suffering.

 WHY DON'T YOU CAMPAIGN FOR CEPHALOPODS TO BE INCLUDED IN THE ACT AS WELL?